Our Ophthalmology and Visual Science team provides medical and surgical treatment of eye diseases.

 Our faculty offers a full range of ophthalmic services including:

-Comprehensive eye care: Screening and treatment for common eye diseases including cataracts and glaucoma as well as glasses and contact lens prescriptions.
+Screening and treatment for common eye diseases including cataracts and glaucoma.

 Our Retinal Imaging and Laser Treatment Center uses a computer to analyze retinal diseases in preparation for laser treatment.
 The vitreo-retinal center also specializes in difficult diagnostic problems including hereditary defects of the retina.